Belagavi division

 Belagavi division, formerly Belgaum division, is one of the four divisions of Indian state of Karnataka.
+The region is also called as Kitturu Karnataka.
 The division comprises the districts of Bagalkot, Belgavi, Bijapur, Dharwad, Gadag, Haveri and Uttara Kannada.
 It covers a geographical area of 44538 sqkm and had a population of 13,499,721 at the 2011 census.
 The population density of the division was 239 /sqkm.